 Toxic Shock Syndrome (TSS) affects both men and women.
-By adulthood most people will have immunity to this bacteria, however, some will not, and there is no way of telling who is immune and who isn’t.
+By adulthood most people will have immunity, however, some will not, and there is no way of telling who is immune and who isn’t.

 TSS has been associated with individuals who have recently had surgery, soft tissue and bone infections, and insect bites, as well as people who have menstruated, used intra-uterine contraceptive devices, and used intra-vaginal contraceptive devices, menstrual cups and tampons.

-Menstrual Toxic Shock Syndrome is a rare though serious and sometimes fatal disease caused by toxin-producing strains of the staphylococcus aureus bacterium.
+Toxic Shock Syndrome is a rare though serious and sometimes fatal disease.
 If you experience the TSS symptoms below while using the Mooncup menstrual cup, take it out and seek medical advice immediately.